 The district is continuing to expand technology resources to support for both on campus and remote/online instruction; however, delays in delivery have impacted capacity.
-We are awaiting delivery of devices from a state grant and district orders but with the so many schools across the nation needing devices, supplies have been limited.
+We are awaiting delivery of devices from a state grant and district orders but with so many schools across the nation needing devices, supplies have been limited.

 All instruction will be online and you should plan on each student to be online asynchronous for 3-4 hours every day.